tavrez/openssh-sk-winhello/README.md

     1. Configure `ssh-keygen` and `ssh-add`/`ssh-agent`:

-        - You can set it in your shell init code instead of argument method explained above.
+        - You can set an environment variable in your shell init code.
 For example if you are using Bash, add this line in `~/.bashrc` file:

             ```bash
             export SSH_SK_PROVIDER=/usr/lib/winhello.dll